jonasbienzeisler/scicom-quest/README.md

 # Then visit:
 http://localhost:3000/

+# Configuration (from the repo root where docker-compose.yml lives):
 Your logs will be persisted to ./logs/results.txt on the host.
 In ./backend/config right there in your current working directory.
 The app reads its config from ./backend/config/ (mounted read-only).
 To apply changes to the config, simply edit the files locally and restart the container while you are in the root folder:

 ```bash